civican/legisinfo/44-1/bills/C-45/bill_text.md

     it is of the opinion that the situation for which third-party management of the First Nation's other revenues was required has been remedied; or

-    in the case of third-party management that was imposed by the Board following receipt of a notice under subsection 86(5), the First Nations Finance Authority has, in writing, requested the termination and stated its reasons for the request.
+    in the case of third-party management that was **assumed** by the Board following receipt of a notice under subsection 86(5), the First Nations Finance Authority has, in writing, requested the termination and stated its reasons for the request.

   **(9)** An opinion given by the Board under this section is final and conclusive and is not subject to appeal.

   **(10)** The Board shall advise the First Nations Finance Authority and First Nations Tax Commission of the assumption or termination of third-party management of a First Nation's other revenues.

-> **Explanatory Note**:
-> New.

 ### Section 29